 Partial oxidation of hydrocarbons.
 Oxygen is reacted with hydrocarbon in a sub stoichiometric process (less oxygen than what is needed for a complete combustion of the hydrocarbon).

 Coal gasification which occurs in large scale, high temperature/pressure vessels where oxygen (or air) and steam are directly contacted with the coal or other solid feed material causing a series of chemical reactions to occur that convert the feed into syngas composed primarily of the colorless, odorless, highly flammable carbon monoxide (CO) and hydrogen and ash/slag mineral residues

 If hydrogen is combusted with pure oxygen only H2O is released.
 If however, hydrogen is combusted with air (78,08 % nitrogen, 20,95 % okxygen, 0,94 % argon, 0,04 % carbon dioxide by volume) at high temperatures, NOx may be emitted

-More than 90% (around 50 million tons annually) of the hydrogen currently generated is used for industrial purposes such as ammonia (NH3) and fertiliser production, in oil refining, steel production and other industrial processes.
+More than 90% of the hydrogen currently generated (in total around 70 million tons annually, by mid 2019) is used for industrial purposes such as ammonia (NH3) and fertiliser production, in oil refining, steel production and other industrial processes.